Skip to navigation Skip to content

 Carefully-designed clinical trials are the best way to determine the safety and effectiveness of a particular treatment.
 Here’s why:

-• Because the course of MS is variable, and each person’s symptoms tend to come and go in an unpredictable way, the only way to determine if a treatment is effective is to test it against a placebo or an already established treatment, in a large number of people.
+• Because the course of MS is variable, and each person’s symptoms tend to come and go in an unpredictable way, the only way to determine if a treatment is effective is to test it against a placebo or an already established treatment, in a large study group.

-• Because every treatment carries with it the risk of anticipated and unanticipated side effects, the only way to evaluate a treatment’s safety is to evaluate it in a large number of people over a sufficient period of time.
+• Because every treatment carries with it the risk of anticipated and unanticipated side effects, the only way to evaluate a treatment’s safety is to evaluate it in a large study group over a sufficient period of time.

 • What does the treatment involve?